banonok11/CS3_2ndQtrPortfolio_RubidiumOcampo/public/quarter 4/9RbOcampoSeatwork2.md

 - Sticky uses scroll position while fixed does not.
 This means that when you use sticky on an element, that element will behave like a relative element until it reaches a specific scroll position.
 The css sticky position value only sticks within its entire parent container, not the entire viewport.

 d.
 If you were designing a webpage for a school event, how might you use positioning to highlight important information?
 Please give concrete examples
+- Fixed positioning to keep details such as the event name or event date to always be visible at the top of the page.
+- Absolute positioning can be used to place a countdown timer for the event on top of something like an image of the event without affecting other elements.
+- The z-index can be used to ensure that the important elements or details appear on top of other content to highlight them.